Farm bill advances from U.S. House panel but faces a tough row to hoe

 Jennifer Shutt contributed to this report.

-The post Farm bill advances from U.S. House panel but faces a tough row to hoe appeared first on Minnesota Reformer.
+The post Farm bill advances from U.S. House panel but faces a tough row to hoe appeared first on Kansas Reflector.